Andrei Rațiu

-Andrei Florin Rațiu ([anˈdrej floˈrin ˈrat͡sju]; born 20 June 1998) is a Romanian professional footballer who plays for Segunda División club Huesca and the Romania national team.
-Mainly a right-back, he can also be deployed as a right winger.
+Andrei Florin Rațiu ([anˈdrej floˈrin ˈrat͡sju]; born 20 June 1998) is a Romanian professional footballer who plays as a right-back for La Liga club Rayo Vallecano and the Romania national team.

+Rațiu progressed through the Villarreal youth academy, but did not make his debut for the first team.
+After a loan spell at Dutch club ADO Den Haag between 2020 and 2021, he moved to Huesca.
+Two years later, he transferred to Rayo Vallecano, with which he registered his La Liga debut.

+Rațiu made his senior international debut for Romania in September 2021, in a 2–0 win over Iceland.
+He represented the country in the UEFA Euro 2024.

 Club career

-Early career / Villarreal
+Early career and Villarreal

-Born in Aiud, Alba County, Rațiu moved to Aragon, Spain at the age of six and joined Villarreal's youth setup from Andorra CF. He made his senior debut with the C-team on 20 August 2016, coming on as a second-half substitute in a 2–2 Tercera División away draw against Alzira.
+Born in Aiud, Alba County, Rațiu moved to Aragon, Spain in childhood and joined Villarreal's youth setup from Andorra CF. He made his senior debut with the C-team on 20 August 2016, coming on as a second-half substitute in a 2–2 Tercera División away draw against Alzira.
 Rațiu scored his first senior goal on 14 September 2016, netting the opener in a 2–1 away defeat of Elche Ilicitano.

 After being regularly used with the C-side, Rațiu made his debut for the reserves on 17 December 2017, replacing Darío Poveda late into a 3–2 home win against Peña Deportiva in the Segunda División B championship.
 He was definitely promoted to the B-team in August 2018, being regularly used afterwards.
-He made his first team debut the following 18 April, starting in a 0–2 derby loss at Valencia for the season's UEFA Europa League.
+He made his first team debut the following 18 April, starting in a 2–0 derby loss at Valencia for the season's UEFA Europa League.

 On 4 August 2020, Rațiu was loaned to Dutch Eredivisie side ADO Den Haag for the campaign.
 He returned to his parent club the following 29 January, after 12 appearances.

 Huesca

 On 4 August 2021, Rațiu signed a three-year contract with Huesca, recently relegated to Segunda División.
+He scored his first professional goal on 21 May 2022, netting his team's second in a 3–2 home win over Real Sociedad B.

+Rayo Vallecano

+On 26 August 2023, Rațiu agreed to a five-year deal with La Liga side Rayo Vallecano.
+He made his debut on 1 November, in a 6–0 Copa del Rey thrashing of Atlético Lugones in which he also scored.
+Four days later, he played the full 90 minutes in a goalless league away draw at Real Madrid.